SheCodesAustralia/workshopcontent/content/html_and_css/2_elements/1_headings.md

 {{% notice challenge %}}

-Add another section and subsection to your page ([Wikipedia](https://en.wikipedia.org/wiki/Turtle) might be a good place to look for inspiration).
+Use an `h2` and `h3` to add another section and subsection to your page ([Wikipedia](https://en.wikipedia.org/wiki/Turtle) might be a good place to look for inspiration).

 {{% /notice %}}